Get Started

 If you've configured an endpoint for a high-volume event flow, like a frequently triggered custom event during user sessions, expect possible webhook delays.
 When the number of events for an endpoint exceeds 1000 per minute, the extra events will be queued].

 If the events happen really fast for a little while and then slow down, all the events might still arrive, but it could take longer than when they first happened.
 But if the fast rate continues for a long time, some events might not be delivered.
-If an event is undeliverable for 24 hours, it's treated as failed, and no more tries will be made.
+If an event is undeliverable for 24 hours then it's treated as failed, and no more tries will be made.

 The limit of 1000 events per minute is per account.